 - The surgical procedure.
 After preparing your teeth for their new alignment, we will schedule your surgery.
 Orthognathic procedures are performed using general anesthesia, so the patient will remain completely unconscious and feel no pain throughout.
 After administering the anesthesia, your surgeon will separate the portion of the jaw that requires repositioning, then re-secure it in place using tiny biocompatible screws and plates.
 Depending on the extent of your procedure, you may be able to return home the same day, but sometimes an overnight stay in a hospital will be necessary.
 We will determine all of these details in the treatment planning stages well before your procedure day.

 - Recovery.
 Recovery can differ substantially from patient to patient, depending on their condition and the extent of the procedure.
 In general, the first week or two will be the most difficult, but things get easier after that.
 The bone will require several weeks to heal fully, and a soft foods diet may be necessary for some of this period.
 Your surgeon will provide you with a prescription for medication to control any pain and a full explanation of your pre- and post-operative instructions so that you can be as comfortable and prepared for recovery as possible.

 Corrective Jaw Surgery at Henderson Oral Surgery & Dental Implant Center

-If you are in need of orthognathic surgery or sleep apnea surgery, contact our office in Henderson, NV.
+If you are in need of orthognathic surgery or sleep apnea surgery, contact our Green Valley and St Rose offices in Henderson, NV.
 Our oral surgeon, Dr. Steve Huang, has years of training and experience correcting facial disharmonies and repairing jaw issues.
 To learn more or to schedule a consultation, give us a call at (702) 270-2999.